 Order Flow liquidity – Slippage explained

 When it comes to Order Flow Trading you will see the liquidity.
-That means you see how much sell limits (Ask) or buy limits (Bid) are available for trading.
+That means you see how many sell limits (Ask) or buy limits (Bid) are available for trading.
 Some markets have more liquidity than other markets.
 If the market got low liquidity you can get a slippage even with one contract.
 This is possible through market characteristics or conditions.

 Often it depends on the market movement and your broker.
 As a retail trader, you do not get the fastest execution.
 Big banks and hedge funds always get the fastest execution on the stock exchange.
 By fast movements, it can happen that there are only 10 sell limit orders (Ask) at a certain price.
 Now 15 market buy orders are placed so only 10 get filled and 5 get another price.
-Now you got as result the slippage where you get filled on another price as you want.
+Now you got a result of the slippage where you get filled on another price as you want.

 Which markets are the best for Order Flow Trading?

 You can not trade any market and financial product by the order flow.
 The most well-known markets for Order Flow Traders are futures and stocks.
 Furthermore, in our opinion, there are differences between the futures markets.
 It is always depending on the liquidity.
-We do not recommend to trade markets with very low liquidity because the movements are very difficult to interpret.
+We do not recommend trading markets with very low liquidity because the movements are very difficult to interpret.